 Cancer is known to cause fever in some instances, which can instigate more sweating.
 Further, treatments like chemotherapy and hormone-altering drugs are known to cause sweating as well.

 According to research done by the University of Queensland in Australia, heart disease appears to be linked to night sweats.
-The study found that women are 70% more likely to have heart attacks, angina, or stokes if they experience hot flashes and night sweats after menopause.
+The study found that women are 70 percent more likely to have heart attacks, angina, or strokes if they experience hot flashes and night sweats after menopause.

 Experts also noted that the risk of these events was correlated to the severity of the hot flashes and sweating rather than the frequency.